FICAC dismisses harassment claims by PA

 The Fiji Independent Commission against corruption has rubbished claims by People’s Alliance General Secretary Sakiasi Ditoka regarding Party Deputy Leader Lynda Tabuya’s daughter.

-In a statement, Ditoka yesterday claimed that FICAC officers harassed Tabuya’s 16-year-old daughter.
+In a statement, Ditoka on Monday claimed that FICAC officers harassed Tabuya’s 16-year-old daughter.

 FICAC says these statements and the allegations are false and misleading.